 - Students must be enrolled for 9 or more credit hours each semester to receive the award

 - Summer registration is not required for GASP.
 Further, tuition for courses taken during the summer is not covered by GASP.

 4. What charges are not covered by the GASP?

 - Tuition increments charged by the academic colleges

 - Charges for credit hours attributed to audited courses or courses that are not part of the academic program

 - Tuition for any classes not paid by the 10th day of the semester

-- Any tuition and fees associated with distance education courses above the rates charged by UNC Charlotte
+- Any tuition and fees associated with distance education courses above graduate level on-campus tuition

 - Additional semesters of assistance for students pursuing a master’s in a second discipline